Lampard set to be named Everton manager

 Frank Lampard is set to be named Everton manager, GOAL can confirm.

-The former Chelsea boss has beaten Duncan Ferguson and Vitor Perreira to the job after a series of interviews today in London.
+The former Chelsea boss has beaten Duncan Ferguson and Vitor Perreira to the job after a series of interviews on Friday in London.

-Lampard is expected to try and bring along members of his coaching staff from Chelsea as he returns to management just over a year after departing the Blues.
+Lampard is expected to try and bring along members of his coaching staff from Chelsea as he returns to management one year after departing the Blues.

 Editors' Picks